Case Studies: Meet Leo, The Great Pyrenees Mix with a Not-So-Great Fear

 Consult #1 (virtual)

-• For Leo to be comfortable when guests come over to his home.
+• Leo comfortable when guests come over

-• Leo walking past people on walks.
+• Leo walking past people without incident

 Discussion

-• Management protocols – xxx
+• Management protocols

-• Dog body language xxx
+• Dog body language

-• Thresholds and how they affect a dog’s ability to learn
+• Thresholds and learning ability

 Homework

-• Determine Leo’s “hierarchy of rewards”
+• Determine Leo’s hierarchy of rewards

-• Begin marker training, mechanics, and reinforcement strategies.
+• Begin marker training and reinforcement strategies

-• Train a positive interrupter for when/if Leo shows tension/arousal
+• Train a positive interrupter for tension/arousal

 Resources